 In the sample screen image of Figure 3, there are three main windows.
 The planner is accessible through the Task Assignment window to the top left hand corner which is showing the main user menu.
-The planner is being used on a space station assembly task and has just been used to get a resulting plan network.
+The planner is being used on non-combatant evacuation operation task and has just been used to get a resulting plan network.
 In the Plan View supported by O-Plan, this has been displayed using the Load Plan menu item in the large AutoCAD window along the bottom of the screen.
 Via interaction with the menu in the AutoCAD window, the planner has been informed that the user is interested in the context at a particular point in the plan - the selected node is highlighted in the main plan display.
 In the World View supported by O-Plan, the planner has then provided output which can be visualised by a suitable domain specific interpreter.
-This is shown in the window to the top right hand corner of the screen where plan, elevation and perspective images of the space station are simultaneously displayed.
+This is shown in the window to the top right hand corner of the screen where a map of the island of Pacifica (used in the NEO task is shown together with its basic topography.